andim/peptidome/docs/notes.md

 order: 3
 ---

+# 2020-07-10: Literature reading

+Weidmann ...
+Lipas: Where Natural Protein Sequences Stand out From Randomness.
+Compare protein sequences to simple models based on the distribution of pairwise distances and find that local compositional biases can account for most of the observed structure.
+Unclear quantification though in terms of residuals of the distance distribution.

+# 2020-07-08: Skype w/ Ben

+A number of thoughts that we have talked about before but that we might want to pick up again in more detail:

+- Error model for how sloppy viral replication would generate new peptides.
+- Virus of ~10000 kmers, immune system seems to base its decision on a subset of maybe 10 peptides (immunodominance).
+What is the immune system picking?
+- Extreme value distribution for outliers?

 # 2020-05-12: Email to Ivan M and Ben G

 I finally found some time to further look into the statistics of the Ufos.
 I am now using the updated list of ufos that Ben send and have also performed the same analysis for the extension peptides.